stormpath/stormpath-documentation/source/auth_n.rst

 - Create an application in the `LinkedIn Developer Site <https://www.linkedin.com/secure/developer?newapp=>`_

 - Add your application's redirect URLs, which are the URL the user will be returned to after successful authentication.
+If you are using the Client API, then this will be your Application's ``/authorize`` endpoint (e.g. ``https://cold-diver.apps.dev.stormpath.io/authorize/callback``).

 - Retrieve OAuth Credentials (Client ID and Secret) for your LinkedIn application